Method and Wisdom as a Joined Pair

 - Tsongkhapa asserts that deepest bodhichitta is not actual bodhichitta.
 This is because if it were, then the absurd conclusion would follow that non-conceptual cognition of not only enlightenment, but even of a vase, would be actual bodhichitta.

 The two bodhichittas are the foundations for strengthening and expanding the enlightenment-building networks of positive force (bsod-nams-kyi tshogs) and deep awareness (ye-shes-kyi tshogs) (collections of merit and wisdom).
 These two networks are the obtaining causes (nyer-len-gyi rgyu) for achieving the body and mind of a Buddha, respectively.

-- The obtaining cause of something is the natal source (rdzas, natal substance) giving rise to the item as its successor.
+- The obtaining cause of something may also be the natal source (rdzas, natal substance) giving rise to the item as its successor.
 It ceases to exist simultaneously with the arising of its result.
-For example, a seed is the obtaining cause for a sprout.
+For example, a seed is both the obtaining cause and natal source for a sprout.

 The union of method and wisdom that we are able to achieve with the sutra systems is, specifically, method and wisdom as a joined pair (thabs-shes zung-’brel).
 A joined pair is the type of joined inseparability (sbyor-bcas-kyi dbyer-med) of two items, in which one of the two is attained before the joining of the pair and then, while maintaining cognition of the first item, we join the second item to it.